 Innsbruck Hiking Guide Hints

-It is important to us that you observe the following basic rules when hiking and photographing: leave no rubbish behind!
-Leave the nature cleaner than you have found it.
+It is very important that you observe the following basic rules when hiking and photographing: leave no rubbish behind!
+Leave the nature cleaner than you found it.

 - Follow the rules on the spot: Some of the photo spots mentioned are on private property.
 Respect the property and treat the owners with respect and gratitude.
 There are some specific rules for publishing these locations, please follow them.

-- Respect others!
-Hikers, photographers, people, animals and nature.
+- Respect other Hikers, photographers, people in general, animals and nature.
 We have only one life and one planet.
 It would be a pity if we could not enjoy the beauty of nature together and not preserve it for posterity.

 - Nature = Sustainability!
-We experience and photograph the natural spectacles of this earth, please do your part to keep it as beautiful as it is.
-In particular your journey and your consumption harm the environment, try to keep this pollution as low as possible: Use public transport, car sharing, avoid disposable products etc. and share this attitude with your friends.
+We experience and photograph the natural spectacles of this earth, please do your part to keep it remaining as beautiful as it is.
+In particular, your journey and your consumption harm the environment, try to keep this pollution as low as possible: Use public transport, car sharing, avoid disposable products etc. Share this attitude with your friends.

 1. The Nordkette hut route (Arzler Hut – Hungerburg)

-A city-based hut experience with typical Tyrolean delicacies – ideal for families
+A hut experience near the city with typical Tyrolean delicacies that are ideal for the family

-This easy hike offers easy hiking trails, local and original Tyrolean cuisine at the Arzler Alm and a modern hut architecture of the rebuilt Umbrüggler Hut.
-For a short, enjoyable walk it is recommended to hike only one of the two alpine pastures.
+This beginner hike offers easy trail hiking, original Tyrolean cuisine at the Arzler Alm and a look into the modern hut architecture of the rebuilt Umbrüggler Hut.
+If you in the area and you are looking for a short, enjoyable walk, we recommended that you hike to only one of the two alpine pastures in the area.

-Tip: The German translation for “Alpine hut” is “Alm”
+Tip: The German translation for alpine pasture is ‘Alm‘.

 Duration: approx. 2 hours, 5.4 km

-Simple hike through Innsbruck’s canyon with a visit to Innsbruck’s landmark
+A simple hike through Innsbruck’s canyon with a visit to one of Innsbruck’s most famous landmarks

 This easy hike combines sightseeing with a nature-oriented walk through a genuine alpine gorge.
-Only a few meters behind the city limits you hike through an alpine canyon – a tributary to the Inn – flows (beware of high water!).
+A few meters beyond the city limits and you will be on your way to hiking through the alpine canyon.
+Beware of the high water that can sometimes flow through this tributary to the Inn river.

-From the Bergisel/Tirol Panorama stop through the Sill Canyon.
-At the second bridge up towards Bergisel.
+From the Bergisel/Tirol Panorama station make your way through to Sill Canyon.
+Take the second bridge up towards the Bergisel ski jump.
 Visit the Tirol Panorama and the Bergisel ski jump and finally return to the starting point.